Interests and experiences

 I ONLY ASK, THAT IF YOU LIKE AND USE MY PROGRAM, PLEASE donate whatever amount you see fit

 to Andy, UZ7HO (see his website for info).
-I don't want anything, send it to Andy instead !!

 The terminal program is built on .NET Framework 4.8!